 Experiential Graphic Design

 This course will focus on design problem solving for three-dimensional spaces and environments.
 Design process, initial concepts, and final design solutions are developed to assist users in negotiating various interior and exterior environments.
 Areas of application may include: architectural graphics, signage systems, exhibit design, themed museum experiences, and dynamic environments.
 Two-dimensional, three-dimensional, and digital design attributes are incorporated using appropriate materials and software.
 (Prerequisites: GRDE-301 and GRDE-302 or equivalent courses.)
+Lab 3, Studio 2 (Spring).

 Art History Elective‡